wadevenz/FEB24-T1A1-Workbook/T1_workbook.md

 ##### Communication

-    Communication is vital in a team environment as the ability to receive instruction and data and relay clear and understandable information back is fundamental to any collaboration.
-The software development ecosystem is so relient on communication that version control software such as GitHub have become vital to a project.
+    Communication is vital in a team environment as the ability to receive and understand instruction and data and clearly relay information back is fundamental to any collaboration.
+The software development ecosystem is so relient on communication that version control software such as GitHub has become vital to a project.
 While the skill of communication can act as an umbrella for many other skills such as active listening, effective presentation and feedback, the ability to understand tasks and effectively and efficiently instruct and advise is paramount.

 ##### Problem Solving

-    Software development is basically, solving problems.
-By taking advantage of critical thinking, problem solving is the ability to analyse a problem comprehensively research and map out a path, sometimes multiple paths to overcome and complete the task.
-This will not only assist in completing the tasks assigned, but also when encountering errors or bugs that need to be worked through to find effective solutions.
+    Software development is, at its core, all about solving problems.
+By taking advantage of critical thinking, problem solving is the ability to comprehensively analyse a problem, before researching and mapping out a path (or multiple paths) forward that will efficiently complete the task.
+Having problem solving skills not only assists in completing tasks and projects, but comes in handy when encountering errors or bugs that need to be worked through to find effective solutions.

 ##### Time Management

     In professional software development, clients and team collaboration is scheduled and functions on deadlines.
-The ability to compartmentalise a task into smaller manageable components, and creaete a clear and achievable plan is crucial in the industry.
+The ability to compartmentalise a task into smaller manageable components, create a clear and achievable plan and then deliver on deadline is crucial in the industry.

 ##### Adabtability and Patience

     When changes arise in projects or new problems occur, alongside with the other skills listed previously, the skill of being flexible and malleable to a task can be neccessary.
-As discussed, plans are vital, however sometimes variables occur which require new solutions and approaches which is not possible with a rigid and unadaptable mindset.
-I would also like to include the idea of patience, as while possibly a skill of its own, can be incorporated to an adaptable mindset.
-Sometimes things take time, and how you adapt and manage that through patience and adaptability may determing success.
+As discussed, plans are vital, however sometimes variables occur which require new solutions and approaches.
+I would also like to include the idea of patience.
+While possibly a skill of its own, patience can be incorporated to an adaptable mindset.
+Sometimes things take time, and how you adapt and manage your mindset, through patience and adaptability, may determing success.
     (University  of Denver)

 #### Hard Skills